fdac/syllabus/README.md

 	* [python documentation for regular expressions](https://docs.python.org/2/library/re.html)
 	* A nice [coursera tutorial on basic re](https://class.coursera.org/nlp/lecture/125)
 	* A hint for extra credit:
-	 	* assume that the word frequency follows binomial distribution: k - the number of coccurences of a specific word in the text with n words.
+	 	* assume that the word frequency follows binomial distribution: k - the number of occurrences of a specific word in the text with n words.
 	 	* calculate confidence intervals for fractions p=k/n in different documents
 * Only 14 pull requests are submitted so far for Homework0 (on Sep 30), if you don't see yourself in the [list](https://github.com/fdac/Homework0/pulls?q=+is%3Apr+), please submit a pull request.